redlibrarian/redlibrarian.github.io/_posts/2017-10-27-reply-to-lossin.markdown

 vocabulary of librarianship (and the silent elision of "book" with "codex"), ascribing a (putative) devaluing of the book to a single cause - digitization - oversimplifies matters.

 Have print codex collections declined, or at least slowed?
-It's likely - University of Alberta Libraries' has an "electronic preferred" copy where, absent any counterargument, an electronic copy will be acquired if one exists.
+It's likely - University of Alberta Libraries has an "electronic preferred" policy where, absent any counterargument, an electronic copy will be acquired if one exists.
 I'm not a collections librarian and I haven't done the number crunching, but it seems likely that some material formerly